bloominstituteoftechnology/Intro-Python-II/README.md

     *   Modify the `get`/`take` code to print "Good luck finding that in the dark!" if the user tries to pick up an `Item` in the dark.

-*   Add methods to notify items when they are picked up or dropped
+*   Add methods to notify items when they are picked up or dropped.

-*   Add light and darkness to the game
+*   Add light and darkness to the game.

 *   Add more items to the game.